 Digitalisation and start-ups: Economic success feeds off innovative ideas.
 With this in mind, the ExperTS programme has had a new priority area since 2018, and the first expert is already at work in this new field: she is establishing a department for digitalisation and start-ups at the Delegation of German Industry and Commerce in Nigeria.

-Since 2011, ExperTS have contributed to the following achievements:
+Since 2011, ExperTS have been helping to achieve the following results:

-Around 23,000 people have benefited from technical, vocational and advanced training, giving them better access to the labour market.
+Around 25,700 individuals have benefited from technical, vocational and advanced training, giving them better access to the labour market

-More than 9,000 people have improved their working conditions and the same amount of people have increased their income.
+More than 9,000 individuals have improved their working conditions and more than 10,000 people have increased their income

-Training energy managers has cut greenhouse gas emissions by over 1.6 million tonnes.
+Training energy managers has cut greenhouse gas emissions by over 2.5 million tonnes